akserg/angular.dart.ui/README.md

 }
 ```

-Use the angular-ui components as descrpied below or in the [demo](http://akserg.github.io/angular.dart.ui.demo/index.html).
+Use the angular-ui components as described below or in the [demo](http://akserg.github.io/angular.dart.ui.demo/index.html).

 ##Bootstrap directives and components